6 min read

 Folate: you’ve probably heard of it.
 You probably know it’s a vitamin.
 But what is it, and why do you need it?
 What about folic acid?
 Are they the same or different?
 Read on to learn everything you need to know about folate and folic acid, and why the difference between them matters.

 Also known as vitamin B-9, folate is an essential micronutrient found naturally in many foods.
 B vitamins help the body convert food into energy for fuel, and are important in the formation of red blood cells.
-Folate is also involved in the metabolism of several amino acids, and the methylated form of folate (the kind your body can use, and the type found in Good Green Snack bar), plays a crucial role in maintaining the health of the nervous system.
+Folate is also involved in the metabolism of several amino acids, and the methylated form of folate, plays a crucial role in maintaining the health of the nervous system.

 Folate also helps the body build DNA, and to protect DNA from potentially harmful mutations, including those that may be cancerous.
 In fact, some studies associate folate-rich diets with lower risks of colon, breast, stomach, and cervical cancers.
-And when folate teams up with the other B vitamins (also found in Good Green Snack bar), together they form a B-vitamin complex that helps support the health of liver, skin, hair, eyes, and heart.
+And when folate teams up with the other B vitamins, together they form a B-vitamin complex that helps support the health of liver, skin, hair, eyes, and heart.
 Talk about squad goals!

 Folate vs. Folic Acid